arcus-azure/arcus/community/blog/2022-09 Added EventHubs support, correlated Service Bus messages, and more in Arcus Messaging v1.3/README.md

 }
 ```

 Registering this implementation is also very similar to Service Bus.
-We provide an `.AddEventHubsMessagePump(...)` extension to register a message pump implementation that retrieves events from EventHubs without any action on your part.
+We provide an `.AddEventHubsMessagePump(...)` extension to register a message pump implementation that retrieves events from EventHubs without any additional action on your part.
 The consumers' job is only focusing on how events, or in this case sensor reading events, should be processed.
 ```csharp
 using Microsoft.Extensions.DependencyInjection;
 using Microsoft.Extensions.Hosting;